Paints and primers are relatively easy to apply to wood because the surface is porous enough to allow the product to get inside.

 A self-etching primer is a product that does two things.
-First, it acts as a primer, and second, it etches the metal or fiberglass surface so that the primer itself can adequately stick.
+First, it acts as a primer, and second, it etches the metal (or fiberglass) surface so that the primer itself can adequately stick.

-Typically, you would sand or rough the surface of the metal or fiberglass to get the primer to stick.
+Typically, you would need to sand or rough the surface of the metal, rigid plastic, or fiberglass to get the standard primer to stick using a sander.
 But by using a self-etching primer, you skip that time-consuming step, which means far less effort and the job done quickly.

 The reason why self-etching primer works so well with fiberglass and metal is that it contains components such as zinc and phosphoric acid.